+William Short was appointed principal bassoon of the Metropolitan Opera Orchestra in 2012.
+He previously served in the same capacity with the Delaware Symphony Orchestra and has also performed with the Houston Symphony and the Philadelphia Orchestra.
 William has toured the United States with Curtis on Tour and has performed and taught in Belize, Cuba, Guatemala, and Nicaragua with the Philadelphia-based wind quintet Liberty Winds.
-His performances have been featured on American Public Media’s “Performance Today” and on WHYY’s “Onstage at Curtis.”
+His performances have been featured on American Public Media’s Performance Today and on WHYY’s Onstage at Curtis.
 An occasional composer, his works have been published by TrevCo-Varner Music.

+A dedicated teacher, William serves on the faculties of The Juilliard School, Manhattan School of Music, and Temple University.
+He has presented classes at colleges and conservatories around the country and at the 2014 International Double Reed Society Conference.
+William has performed and taught at the Lake Champlain, Lake Tahoe, Mostly Mozart, Stellenbosch, Strings, Twickenham, and Verbier Festivals.
+In 2015 he made his solo debut with the Vermont Symphony Orchestra, performing David Ludwig’s Pictures from the Floating World.
 Committed to forging connections between audiences and performers, William’s articles on the subject can be found on the MET Orchestra Musicians’ website, which has been lauded not only by The Wall Street Journal and The New York Times, but also by noted arts consultant Drew McManus and prolific cultural commentator Norman Lebrecht.

 William received his Bachelor of Music from the Curtis Institute of Music, where he studied with Daniel Matsukawa and Bernard Garfield, and his Master of Music at Rice University’s Shepherd School of Music, where he studied with Benjamin Kamins.
 He attended festivals including the Music Academy of the West, Pacific Music Festival, Spoleto Festival USA, and the Verbier Festival.
 Additional major teachers have included Jeanine Attaway, Kristin Wolfe Jensen, and William Lewis.